AndiDittrich/dockerfiles/wp-dev/README.md

-WordPress plugin test runtime
+WordPress Plugin-Test Runtime
 =================================

-**DO NOT USE THIS IMAGE WITHIN PRODUCTION**
+**DO NOT USE THIS IMAGE IN PRODUCTION**

 As a WordPress plugin developer you often need a "clean" testing environment to test your plugin against different php versions, different WordPress releases or cross-plugin-compatibility.